 Damp clay is made up of fine platelets which ride within a thin cushion of water.
 When a slab is rolled out, the pressure thins out the clay and also moves the platelets so that they are aligned with the direction of the force.
 In essence, the clay takes on a grain, much like the grain in a piece of wood.
 Unless modified, the platelets will remain aligned in that grain throughout drying and firing.

 This is where problems can develop.
 The grain in a slab will affect the clay's shrinkage.
 The slab will shrink more along the width, across the grain, than it will along its length, or with the grain.
 If pieces are assembled so that the grains aren't aligned in the same direction, the pot can pull itself apart during drying and firing.

 Getting Rid of the Grain

-Avoiding the creation of a grain while making slabs is actually easy and quite straight forward.
+Avoiding the creation of a grain while making slabs is easy and quite straight forward.
 Simply take the time to rotate the clay after each rolling.
 It is also helpful to flip a slab over and roll it on both sides, rather than just one.

-In order to flip a large slab, you will need two pieces of canvas, larger than the slab will be.
+To flip a large slab, you will need two pieces of canvas, larger than the slab will be.
 Begin by rolling the slab on one piece of canvas.
 After the initial rolling, cover the slab with the second piece of canvas.
 Spreading out your hands as much as possible to support the clay, flip the canvas-clay-canvas sandwich over.
 Remove the top layer of the canvas (that used to be the bottom) and continue rolling.

 03 of 06